Best Stained Glass Soldering Iron

 Pros

-- Not only is the temperature thermostatically controlled, it combines the latest highly efficient ceramic heating element
+• EFFICIENT.
+The temperature is thermostatically controlled and the iron contains the latest highly efficient ceramic heating element

-- This ceramic heating element enables these soldering irons to reach temperature very quickly and to maintain it consistently over prolonged periods.
-The light flashes when it is ready to go.
+• MAINTAINS TEMPERATURE.
+This ceramic heating element enables this soldering iron to reach temperature very quickly and to maintain it consistently over prolonged periods.
+The light flashes when the required heat is reached.

-- This avoids the annoying ‘cold’ spots that you sometimes suffer with other stained glass soldering irons when they attempt to recover heat.
+• NO COLD SPOTS.
+This avoids those annoying ‘cold’ spots that you sometimes suffer with other stained glass soldering irons when they attempt to recover heat.

 Easily Adjustable

-- Handy built-in control that can be adjusted to 6 different temperatures.
-For regular foil soldering tasks I use 360 or 410.
+• MULTIPLE OPTIONS.
+Handy built-in control that can be adjusted to 6 different temperatures.
+For regular foil soldering tasks I use 360 or 410 – sometimes 460 if I’m doing something quickly.
 For leading projects I use 360.
+See this page for an important discussion on soldering iron temperatures.

-- Being able to change the tip temperature adds versatility and means that this iron can be used for all types of stained glass projects.
+• ADAPTABLE.
+Being able to change the tip temperature so readily adds versatility and means that the Hakko FX-601 iron can be used for all types of stained glass projects.

 Cons